BinaryResearch/elf-symbol-search/README.md

 ## Description

-Search file system for dynamic symbols.
+Search file system for symbols contained in ELF files.

 Use cases: